hanaajones/react-native-video-player/README.md

 # react-native-video-player

-IOS react-native app rendering GNARBOX 2.0 Kickstarter video and using external controllers
+IOS react-native app rendering a Kickstarter video and using external controllers

 ## Getting Started